Choosing the right CCTV kit, smart camera or alarm to protect your home

 With geolocation, notifications prompt alarm functions based on your GPS location (Global Positioning System).
 So, when you’ve left home, the handy geolocation feature reminds you to arm the system, giving you one less thing to worry about.

 Alarm sets are also available with a smart camera included in the kit.
 With a camera linked to your alarm, as soon as the alarm sounds, the camera records what’s going on allowing you to check in and record what’s happening.

 Shed and garage alarms

 Shed and garage alarms are standalone devices that protect your outer buildings by triggering a loud siren.
-If motion is detected and the correct key code isn’t entered within a certain amount of time, the alarm will go off and alert you of any intruders.
+If motion is detected and the correct key code isn’t entered within a certain amount of time, the alarm will go off and alert you (and your neighbours) of any intruders.

-We sell the Yale Wireless Shed and Garage Alarm, it is easy to install and use and can be wall-mounted or used free-standing.
+The Yale Wireless Shed and Garage Alarm is easy to install and use and can be wall-mounted or used free-standing.
 This alarm can also be added to Yale’s alarm kit.
-To ensure that your shed, garage or summer house is extra secure, you could also set up an outside surveillance camera.
-The Nest Outdoor Security Camera has night vision and will alert your smartphone when activity is detected.
-You can also listen in and speak through it using the Nest app.
-It comes with a mounting magnet, camera wall plate, power adapter, adapter wall plate, wall anchors and the necessary nails and cable grips.
+To ensure that your shed, garage or summerhouse is extra secure, you could also set up an outdoor camera too.

 Now that you know more about our home security products and devices, why not have a read of our article on how to keep your home secure before buying the right products for your home?
 Read 20 ways to keep your home secure.